libvips/libvips/_posts/2024-10-10-What's-new-in-8.16.md

 title: What's new in libvips 8.16
 ---

-libvips 8.16 is now also done, so here's a summary of what's new.
+Here's a summary of what's new in libvips 8.16.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.